We all have a part to play in our community. Here are some ways you can help make safer communities in New Zealand and people who can help you.

 When crimes against women occur, they can have traumatic consequences for the victim.
 Whether it is a crime of theft, violence or sexual assault, women can justifiably feel violated and vulnerable.
 However, by using a common sense approach to protecting themselves from crime, they can feel confident they are safe.
 Continue reading “Safety for Women”

-Finding a burglary in your home can be one of the most upsetting things to happen to you.
+Discovering a burglary in your home can be one of the most upsetting things to happen to you.
 Knowing a burglar has been in your home and rummaging through your things while you’ve been out feels like they’ve invaded your private space.
 Continue reading “Keep the Burglars out”

 New Zealand has many groups and organisations in most towns and cities dedicated to helping people affected either by their own alcohol and / or drug use or that of others.
 They are usually not hard to find.
 Continue reading “Alcohol & Drug Help”